What’s the difference between Lager and Ale?

 • Sour Beers

-What Is A Lager?
+What is a Lager?

 As you may have guessed, the two criteria that make an ale an ale also make a lager a lager!
 The yeast most often used to create lagers, Saccharomyces pastorianus, is closely related to the yeast used to make ales, but there are a few key differences.